 “In Portland we’re very lucky to have a food culture and a food community that is always looking for something exciting, something fresh that they haven’t had before,” Lovelace adds.
 “There are people here who want to engage with the people who are cooking their food, and that’s something you don’t find in a lot of cities.”

-Building on that interest and her success as a pop-up chef, Lovelace is opening her own brick-and-mortar in spring 2018.
-The front half of the new space will be Yonder, a counter-service eatery offering Lovelace’s take on casual Southern food.
-Meanwhile, the back of the restaurant will continue as Mae, offering prix-fixe, reservations-only suppers several nights each week.
+Building on that interest and her success as a pop-up chef, Lovelace opened Yonder, her own brick-and-mortar eatery, in March 2019.
+The front half of the new space is a counter-service eatery offering Lovelace’s take on casual Southern food.
+Meanwhile, the back of the restaurant continues as Mae, offering prix-fixe, reservations-only suppers.

 Lovelace’s Southern Roots